amelioks/NewVenues/README.md

 Optional: Location Access

 # Tools
+- JSONtoKotlin plugin to generate network models from JSON
 - Retrofit to enable network communication
 - Glide to display image from URL
 - Shared Preference to store favorite restaurants